Compliance to Competitive Advantage with Audit-Ready DCF Solutions

 This approach provides commodity-driven DCF volumes at different levels of aggregation (supply chain, landscape) and helps companies assess, prioritise, and plan sourcing and traceability strategies across commodities and regions.

-Our approach combines
+Our approach combines:

-- Traceability data and mills (where possible)Â
+1. Traceability data from your suppliers and mills

-- Proprietary crop for accurate commodity attributionÂ
+3. Proprietary crop maps for accurate commodity attribution

-- Continuous updates and deforestation alerts for ongoing monitoring
+4. Continuous updates and deforestation alerts for ongoing monitoring

-PepsiCo’s sustainability report 2025
+PepsiCo’s Sustainability Report 2025

 “We collaborated with Satelligence, a satellite monitoring platform, to help improve our capability to monitor deforestation events, detect and respond to early alerts and verify origins as deforestation-free in our palm oil (global coverage), sugarcane (Mexico) and cocoa (Brazil, Mexico) supply chains.”